SKaushikRao/AIStudyCompanion/README.md

 4. **Voice Interface**: Hand raise detection + speech-to-text
 5. **Focus Monitoring**: Distraction detection with audio alerts
 6. **Modern UI**: Professional design with animations and effects

-The combination of AI, computer vision, and interactive learning makes this a compelling study companion application.